Why citizen proposals are a powerful tool for participatory democracy

 Go Vocal offers everything to set you up for success.
 From an intuitive space for residents to propose, support, and discuss initiatives to a strong back-end that gives you valuable insights into what truly matters to your community.
 Discover our Proposals feature today!

-Sign up for our webinar "Implementing proposals successfully: Insights from practitioners"
+Watch the replay of our webinar "Implementing proposals successfully: Insights from practitioners"

 • Why they decided to take the leap